How to scale a legal tech company

 Photo: Jonathan Watson/ Clio

-Jonathan Watson said that even he could leave Clio and get a higher-paying job somewhere else, everyone in tech can.
-This is almost always true, except for maybe around 2008 when there was the Great Recession.
+Jonathan Watson said that even if he could leave Clio and get a higher-paying job elsewhere, everyone in tech could.
+This is almost always true, except maybe around 2008 when the Great Recession occurred.

 Leaving for a higher-paying tech job

-Since Jonathan Watson mentioned that tech people can leave a company at any time for a higher-paying job, I asked him why he stayed at Clio for five years.
+Since Jonathan Watson mentioned that tech people can leave a company anytime for a higher-paying job, I asked him why he stayed at Clio for five years.

 He said that he loves growing companies, as they create a unique form of chaos that breeds the best form of creativity.
-Jonathan wants to work at an uncommon company, with uncommon people.
+Jonathan wants to work at an uncommon company with unusual people.
 He doesn’t want to be a part of an average corporation that does average things and creates average products.

-Jonathan said that he likes working with Jack Newton and that he’s a great boss and founder.
+Jonathan said he likes working with Jack Newton, a great boss and founder.
 Within the first five minutes of Jonathan and Jack’s meeting, Jonathan wanted to be a part of Clio.
-This was because Jack Newton is a product and tech guy that is consumer-focused.
-There are CEOs that create work, and there are CEOs that do work, and Jack is a do-work kind of guy.
+This was because Jack Newton is a product and tech guy who is consumer-focused.
+Some CEOs create work, and some do work, and Jack is a do-work guy.

-It’s important to craft the why for your staff, why they do what they do.
+It’s essential to craft the “why” for your staff, why they do what they do.
 CTOs should not put barriers in the tech team’s way.
 As a leader, you must make the “right thing easy.”
-An example of the right thing would be if a tech member needs to fix a bug, it shouldn’t require running it by ten people.
-If they see a bug, the tech person should fix the bug, and then call the customer and tell them it’s fixed.
+An example of the right thing would be if a tech member needs to fix a bug; it shouldn’t require running it by ten people.
+If they see a bug, the tech person should fix it and then call the customer and tell them it’s fixed.

 Robert Simon

-Photo: Robert Simon, a famous lawyer from Los Angeles at Clio Con 2022/ Alistair Vigier
+Photo: Robert Simon, a famous lawyer from Los Angeles at Clio Con 2022

 As a $2B company, Clio pushes updates live around 80 times per day, which is unbelievable.
 They always have new code that is always going live on the website.
 The ability to deploy updates and new products using speed and velocity comes from hiring great tech people and good site architecture.

-When you start building your tech team, you need to hire devs that have a good idea of the best foundation to use, and what trade-offs to make.
+When you start building your tech team, you need to hire developers with a good idea of the best foundation to use and what trade-offs to make.
 Companies should not spend millions of dollars on things that don’t matter, like trying to prevent the website from going down for a few minutes.

-Jonathan does start-up coaching both internally for Clio, and externally as a consultant when he has some spare time.
+Jonathan does start-up coaching internally for Clio and externally as a consultant when he has some spare time.
 He enjoys managing CTOs and tech leaders.
-Some key advice that he has is to build a business and not a tech platform.
-The entrepreneurs that build a tech platform don’t tend to make it.
+Some key advice he has is to build a business, not a tech platform.
+Entrepreneurs who build tech platforms don’t tend to make it.

-The entrepreneurs that cut corners and make trade-offs in service of their customers win hands down.
-A lot of early employees should be able to have that, as they have easy access to the CEO.
+The entrepreneurs who cut corners and make trade-offs in service of their customers win hands down.
+Many early employees should be able to have that, as they have easy access to the CEO.
 As the company grows, you need to find a way to maintain that culture, given that employees are now more removed from the CEO.

-As a CEO, you need to say the same things so many times to get a point across.
-You will need to talk constantly about being customer focused.
+As a CEO, you must say the same things many times to get a point across.
+You will need to talk constantly about being customer-focused.
 Once you get tired of saying it, say it some more.
+This is how to scale legal tech.

 Grand Ole Opry

-Photo: Part of Clio Con 2022 took place at the Grand Ole Opry In Nashville/ Alistair Vigier
+Photo: Part of Clio Con 2022 took place at the Grand Ole Opry In Nashville

 How To Build Your Technology

 When building your technology or hiring a tech team, you shouldn’t start with what tech stack you want to use.
-It’s important to start with the customer’s problem and work backwards from there to figure what’s the best way to solve it using a tech stack.
+It’s essential to start with the customer’s problem and work backward to determine the best solution using a tech stack.
 React, Ruby on Rails, and Javascript are good options.

 When hiring tech people, it’s best to be open to training web devs to learn your tech stack.
 You want to find people that want to continue to learn.
-Don’t only look for devs that have everything up front, that’s hard to do.
+Don’t only look for developers with everything up front; that’s hard.

 Jonathan’s main tip was to make the right thing easy for your team.